velis74/django-project-base/docs/source/modules/authentication.rst

        ...
    )

-User caching is not enabled for bulk updates by default, since Django doesn't call signal on .update().
-Running bulk update without clearing cache could potentially cause race conditions.
-Avoid it if possible, or take care of manually clearing cache for user.
+User caching is not enabled for bulk updates by default, since Django doesn't call signal on .update() .bulk_update() or .delete().
+Updating data with a query or running bulk update, without clearing cache for every object could potentially cause race conditions.
+Avoid it if possible, or take care of manually clearing the cache for the user.

+Example for clearing cache after bulk update.

 .. code-block:: python

   ...
-  from django_project_base.settings import DJANGO_USER_CACHE
+  from django.core.cache import cache from django_project_base.settings import DJANGO_USER_CACHE
   ...
+  # Bulk update multiple users.
+Give them superuser permission.
+  # If those users are logged in, they don't have permission until cache is cleared or they log out and log in again.
+  UserProfile.objects.filter(username__in=['miha', 'janez']).update(is_superuser=True, is_staff=True)

+  # After clearing users cache for those users will be able to work with additional permissions
+  staff = UserProfile.objects.filter(username__in=['miha', 'janez'])
+        for user in staff:
-  cache.delete(DJANGO_USER_CACHE % profile.id)
+            cache.delete(DJANGO_USER_CACHE % user.id)

 It is possible to add a clear cache option also for bulk updates if needed with a custom QuerySet manager.
 You can find example code below.